-The Cloud Provider Cluster Support features enable users to create, upgrade, resize, and delete a Google Kubernetes Cluster (GKE) from within Nirmata.
+The Google Kubernetes Cluster (GKE) support enables users to create, manage, upgrade, resize, and delete a GKE clusters using Nirmata.

-To manage a GKE Cluster in Nirmata, add Google as a Cloud Provider in Nirmata.
-A valid Google Cloud Provider account and credentials is required.
+To manage a GKE Cluster in Nirmata, add Google Cloud Credentials in Nirmata.
+A valid Google Cloud account and credentials are required.

 See GCE Cloud Provider for full documentation on adding Google as a Cloud Provider.

 Configure a cluster-type for GKE